ZarifS/wealthOS/README.md

 ## Course Goals
 For the purpose of this course I believe 1.1 will be able to be implemented fully.
 I do not think 1.2 will be able to be completed within just the 4 months but I can have some of the backend work done since it is usually the front end which takes the most time.

+Currently some of the backend work has been done like logging in with a JWT, getting user account info through REST and getting some transactions data.
+Also some basic CRUD.
+This has set me up to work on creating a MVP of the client side application which will be built using ReactNative which is perfect for this course since it is basically javascript HTML.

+I have also created some UX mockups using AdobeXD which I will translate into HTML/CSS for Deliverable 1 and then work on building out throughout the term.
+I don't think I'll be able to build out the full app since the scale is very big but at least some core functionality for the purpose of this course.

 ## Students
 Zarif Shahriar, 8177206